TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 Git includes a history of changes made to a repo, and these changes are included with a clone.
 Cloning also includes pointers to the original (remote) repo, so that changes to the remote can be easily imported to your local machine.

-1.
-To clone the COMPAS repo, go to the public COMPAS Github page and click on the green `code` button (see below).
+1. To clone the COMPAS repo, go to the public COMPAS Github page and click on the green `code` button (see below).
 You can copy the repo address for ssh if you have it configured, otherwise click `Use HTTPS` and copy that address.

 <p align="center">
   <img src="./media/git_clone_button.png" width="600" />
 </p>

-2.
-In a terminal window, change directory into the location where you plan to install COMPAS, e.g `cd ~/git_repos/`
+2. In a terminal window, change directory into the location where you plan to install COMPAS, e.g `cd ~/git_repos/`

-3.
-Type the appropriate of the following two commands into a terminal window (pasting the repo name copied above).
+3. Type the appropriate of the following two commands into a terminal window (pasting the repo name copied above).

     - SSH: `git clone git@github.com:TeamCOMPAS/COMPAS.git`

     - HTTPS: `git clone https://github.com/TeamCOMPAS/COMPAS.git`

-4.
-To confirm that it worked, run the following two commands:
+4. To confirm that it worked, run the following two commands:

-    `cd COMPAS`

-    `git branch`

-5.
+    ```
+    cd COMPAS
+    git branch
+    ```

-If the clone finished without error, you should see as output:
+5. If the clone finished without error, you should see as output:

     `* production`

 At this point, if you do not plan to do any COMPAS development, you're all set.
 See [getting_started.md](getting_started.md) to see how to compile and run COMPAS.
 If you run into issues or would like to see new features implemented, you can [contact us here.](mailto:compas-user@googlegroups.com).
-You should read on if you are curious, but if you are not invited to be a collaborator, you will only have read-access to the repository.
+You can read on if you are curious, but if you are not invited to be a collaborator, you will only have read-access to the repository.

-### *COMPAS Developers Only*
+### :large_blue_diamond: *COMPAS Developers Only*

-*Note:* This section is very technical.
+:arrow_right: *Note:* This section is very technical.
 Take a look at the section below on [Terminology,](#terminology) if you get stuck!

+---

 ### Join as a collaborator